jkrumbiegel/VersionBenchmarks.jl/README.md

 ```

 The `@vbtime` macros save timing, allocation and gctime info in a file.
+They are run in every repetition.
 The results are then passed back in a `DataFrame`.

+You can also use `@vbbenchmark`, which is a wrapper for `BenchmarkTools.@benchmark`.
+It only runs on the first repetition, because it includes its own repetitions already.

-You can call these functions on it:
+You can call these functions on the resulting DataFrame:

 ```julia
 VersionBenchmarks.summarize_repetitions(df)